learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 The specification on how _clients_ and _servers_ interact is called HTTP (HyperText Transfer Protocol).
-This is why URLs start with `http://`: you're telling the browser: "Browser, act like a client and use the HTTP standard to talk to `flatironschool.com` and find a file called `index.html`."
+This is why URLs start with `http://`: you're telling the browser: "Browser, act as a client and use the HTTP standard to talk to `flatironschool.com` and find a file called `index.html`."
 The browser expresses this wish by transmitting a message that looks like: